Together-Coding/IDE-Server/readme.md

 - If a project has been backup by [Project-Backup-Lambda](https://github.com/Together-Coding/Project-Backup-Lambda), it will download the backup from AWS S3, and does the same thing like processing the template files.
 - It can return file list from Redis and provide functionalities to create/read/update/delete/rename files and directories.

 ### Features for class

-Every features work on a class basis.
+Every feature works on a class basis.

 - IDE-server notifies users who is online/offline on their lesson.
 - It lets users subscribe other users.
 - It lets users change who can access their project on what permission.
 - It also lets users know whose project they have access to.

 ### Real-time sharing

 Users continuously share cursor positions and code modification data in real-time.
 Because saving the changed data is processed by other handlers, IDE-server just broadcasts the sharing messages to appropriate users for them to apply the changes in their IDE immediately.

 ### Code-based QnA